|

 of radical change in organisations constitutes a major task for

+the future.
 The framework of June 2001, when

 the European continental assembly is to be held, will probably